-36 May an employer dismiss an employee for any reason or must there be 'cause'?
+38 May an employer dismiss an employee for any reason or must there be 'cause'?
 How is cause defined under the applicable statute or regulation?

-An employer cannot dismiss an employee without justifiable grounds (LSA, article 23).
+An employer cannot dismiss an employee without justifiable grounds (the Labour Standards Act (LSA), article 23).
 The Supreme Court has held that 'justifiable grounds' may be established where an employee's liability is such that an employment relationship cannot be maintained in view of social norms.